Are you finding it hard to figure out the best toys for your one-year-old? It’s not surprising, when you think about it.

 If she accidentally drops a toy on to the floor, she may be able to bend down and pick it up without falling over.
 By the end of the second year, some children can kick a ball without falling over.

 What to buy She likes energetic play that involves rushing all over the place.
 A pull-along toy on a length of string will give her lots of fun and encourage her to walk steadily.
+Although it looks simple, this is one of the best toys for one-year-olds.

 Access to pedal toys also helps, although she may not be able to propel the toy and herself across the floor without your help – but she will try hard.